 2. Remote Monitoring

 Previously, people could only control their pools inside their houses, but today, they can easily control them from their phones.
-Everything can be done anywhere in the world, from changing lights to setting the right temperature and managing the cleaning sessions.
+Everything can be done anywhere, from changing lights to setting the right temperature and managing the cleaning sessions.

 Plus, installing remote monitoring tools and accessories usually won’t cost much, and you don’t have to spend much time on pool maintenance.